Football video support

-Football video support, also known as Video support (VS) is a system in football designed to help referees correct decisions by reviewing specific incidents upon a coach's request, rather than continuous monitoring by a video assistant referee (VAR).
+Football video support (FVS) is a system in football designed to help referees correct decisions by reviewing specific incidents upon a coach's request, rather than continuous monitoring by a video assistant referee (VAR).
 This system was first officially used at the 2021 FIFA Futsal World Cup in Lithuania.
-The VS offers a simplified alternative to VAR.
+The FVS offers a simplified alternative to VAR.

 Procedure

 There are four categories of decisions that can be reviewed.